-Hearty Mountain Angus Beef Burger, Chips and Pint of Beer or Soft Drink for just $20*. *The Overlander Cafe is offering this ...Click here to find out more.
+Hearty Overland Beef Burger, Chips and Pint of Beer or Soft Drink for just $28.50*.
+Get yours today! *The Hungry Hiker Cafe is offering this special deal to guests and visitors who have just completed The Overland Track and can produce a valid track pass.Click here to find out more.

 Lake St Clair Park Centre is operated by the Department of Parks and Wildlife, Tasmania.
-Located adjacent to the main ...Click here to find out more.
+Located adjacent to the main Lodge building, the Park Centre has innovative displays which show how the Lake St Clair area has developed from ancient times through to the present day.
+To help you make the most of your stay, […]Click here to find out more.

 Hikers have been visiting this scenic area in the heart of the heritage listed Tasmanian Wilderness area for decades, enjoying the day walks near the lake or the famed Overland Track.
 If you’re already carrying your own tent and sleeping gear, why not make a memorable camp nestled in the trees within short walking distance to the water’s edge.
 It is the ideal location for both campers and bushwalkers or for schools, clubs and family bookings.
 There are powered and unpowered sites for tents, caravans and small motorhomes.